orkes-io/docs/docs/reference-docs/api/workflow/terminate.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Terminate workflow
+# Terminate Workflow
-Terminate a running workflow.

-## Properties
-Reason must be provided that is captured as the termination resaon for the workflow
+Terminates a running workflow.
+A reason must be provided that is captured as the termination reason for the workflow.

 ## API
 DELETE /workflow/{workflowId}